giantswarm/docs/src/content/basics/aws-architecture/index.md

 Following the principle of least privilege, we continuously refine the permissions needed for our automation to manage the AWS resources and the permissions given to our support engineers to assist when there is a problem.
 This is an ongoing process, as this is subject to change.
 We are constantly tweaking this based on our experience and changes introduced in AWS APIs as well as upstream changes in Kubernetes and other community projects.
 That being said, as infrastructure providers, we need a certain level of access to the cloud providers’ APIs in order to ensure the smooth operation and support of our platform.
 In some cases, we recommend creating accounts solely for Giant Swarm related resources and keeping other resources in separate accounts.
 These accounts are only accessed on demand.

-## Workload segregation and Account model
+## Workload segregation and account model

 When starting out with our platform many of our customers are at the beginning of their journey to a distributed and highly resilient micro-service architecture.
 This is often a radically different approach to organizing and managing computing resources.
 This is mostly about abstracting the complexity of cluster creation and management.
 It opens up new possibilities on how to isolate applications and access to the infrastructure.
 The two most common reasons for customers to segregate applications over different clusters and/or accounts are security and separation of concerns.